 Please note that if you make any changes to the questions created by experts, make sure to include a correct answer sample to help the AI calculate a more accurate score.

-Manually creating your own Skills Assessments
+Manually create a Skills Assessments

 To maximize your AI accuracy and to increase candidate completion rates, please keep the following in mind: